There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 Some prospects may get to know about your product through referrals.
 In such cases, they skip the first few stages in the marketing funnel and directly enter the intent stage.
 And they might have already made up their mind to give your product a try.

-With the internet explosion, most customers spend a significant amount of time doing their research before deciding to buy something.
+With the internet explosion, most customers spend significant time researching before deciding to buy something.
 They heavily rely on digital content to understand and determine which product to invest in.

-Recent trends show that B2B customers with their team traverse a majority of the marketing funnel all by themselves before they encounter a sales representative.
+Recent trends show that B2B customers with their teams traverse most of the marketing funnel all by themselves before encountering a sales representative.

 Redefining The Marketing Funnel